nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](images/main_sequence.png)

-* User is greeted by welcome screen
+* User is greeted by welcome screen.
-* User begins typing inputs
+* User begins typing inputs.
-* Inputs get parsed by InputParser returning the appropriate Command
+* Inputs get parsed by InputParser returning the appropriate Command.
-* Command gets executed and respective output gets displayed
+* Command gets executed and respective output gets displayed.
-* Once user is done using the application, he can send an exit message prompting a goodbye message
+* Once user is done using the application, he can send an exit message prompting a goodbye message.
-* Application exits
+* Application exits.

 ### Input Parsing